Menorca in 2 Days: everything you need to know

 Through the streets of Mahón| ©mark bartlett

-Mahón, from the airport to the port
+Mahon, from the airport to the port

 Book a guided tour of Mahón

-Drive to the fortress of Isabel II
+Drive to the Isabel II fortress

 Book a guided tour of the Cova de s'Aigua

-Tour the port of Mahón
+Explore the port of Mahón

 Port of Maó| ©Eduardo Ortín